ivopetkov/html5-dom-document-php/docs/markdown/ivopetkov.html5domdocument.savehtmlfile.method.md

 # IvoPetkov\HTML5DOMDocument::saveHTMLFile

-Dumps the internal document into a file using HTML formatting
+Dumps the internal document into a file using HTML formatting.

 ```php
 public int saveHTMLFile ( string $filename )